Code-Institute-Submissions/iKelvvv-MS2/README.md

 ### Landing Page

 -   I didn't change anything on the landing page.
-All elements were exactly how i imagined from the initial wireframe.
+All elements were exactly how I imagined from the initial wireframe.

 ### Game Page

 -   From the original start game wireframe, there wasn't a results section to caption the winning outcomes.
 I added this in so the user knows exactly the outcome of the round.
 -   Added player and CPU labels to the scoreboard.
--   Added the Olympic rings logo into this page so the weapons colours can correspond to the colours.
+-   Added the Olympic rings logo to this page so the weapons colours can correspond to the colours.
--   The player and computer choice circles were removed to save space, i decided to show display them under the player/computer choice headings.
+-   The player and computer choice circles were removed to save space, I decided to show display them under the player/computer choice headings.
 -   The scoreboard labels change colour depending on the outcome of the round instead of the player/computer selection circle.
 -   Added game winning/losing GIFs.